homanchou/xr/book/02-Prepare-Workstation.md

 To setup your workstation to start developing a website with Phoenix, the following is a set of dependencies we'll need to install first.

-There are quite a few dependencies and tools used in daily web development these days.
-A pre-requisite for following these instructions will be knowing your way around a linux/unix terminal shell running bash or zsh.
+There are quite a few tools used in daily web development these days.
+A pre-requisite for following these instructions will be knowing your way around a linux/unix terminal shell, that includes knowing how to install packages or even package installers for your specific shell (e.g, bash or zsh).

+### A note for Windows Users

-If you're on Windows, I highly recommend you install the windows subsystem for linux.
+If you're on Windows, I highly recommend you install the windows subsystem for linux, before you start.

 https://learn.microsoft.com/en-us/windows/wsl/install